 First Line Software is a partner of Leiden University in the area of software.
 It is also a part of a global team that creates a modern humanistic environment.
 First Line Software took part in the development of several software solutions for the humanitarian sector of Europe.
 Example projects include the system of web news monitoring CredibleU, and also a mobile app for mobile consultations for African people named YapiLi.

 The partnership with Leiden University is a direct result of the establishment of a local division of First Line Software in The Hague, in 2013.

-Summer School Big Data for Peace & Justice is an annual week-long educational course at the Leiden University in the Netherlands.
-The project is led by the University’s Innovation Center xHumanity, whose goal is development of digital innovative solutions in the field of humanitarian disciplines.
+Summer School Big Data for Peace & Justice is an annual week-long educational course at Leiden University in the Netherlands.
+The project is led by the University’s Innovation Center xHumanity, whose goal is the development of digital innovative solutions in the field of humanitarian disciplines.
 Summer School Big Data for Peace & Justice unites experts in big data and innovations and students who are working on projects related to big data in the humanitarian sector.

 If your organization is involved in charitable or humanitarian work, and you are interested in exploring how various information technologies, tools, and solutions can benefit you, get in touch with us for a free consultation.